 Personal protective equipment (PPE)

-Personal protective equipment (PPE) should only be used in certain situations, after other control measures to protect against coronavirus (COVID-19) have been considered and implemented.
+Personal protective equipment (PPE) should only be used in certain situations, after other control measures to protect against COVID-19 have been considered and implemented.

-In some cases, the use of PPE (such as masks, gloves, eye protection and disposable gowns) may be appropriate and recommended, for example when performing cleaning and disinfection for suspected and confirmed coronavirus (COVID-19) cases.
+In some cases, the use of PPE (such as masks, gloves, eye protection and disposable gowns) may be appropriate and recommended, for example when performing cleaning and disinfection for suspected and confirmed COVID-19 cases.

-Employers should follow DHHS information on the appropriate use of PPE for coronavirus (COVID-19) in the work environment.
+Employers should follow DH information on the appropriate use of PPE for COVID-19 in the work environment.

 Any PPE provided needs to be practical for the work environment (allowing the necessary visibility and mobility) and properly decontaminated or disposed of at the end of every shift.